wylinks/mpiot/docs/rtl8195a/modules/lwip.rst

-:mod:`lwip` -- module to handle RTC and delay
+:mod:`lwip` -- module to handle dns and low level socket
 """""""""

 This module is only workable when you connect to an AP!